-In order to avoid losses from shattering, oats are often swathed and threshed by a combine with a pickup attachment.
-This will also result in an evening of maturity in fields where ripening is uneven.
+In order to avoid losses from this shattering of the panicle, oats are often swathed, and then threshed by a combine with a pickup attachment.
+This method of harvest will also result in the ending of further growth and then bringing the crop to an even maturity in fields where ripening is variable.

 Swathing of oats should start when the kernel moisture content is about 35%.
 At moisture levels above 35% yield, groat yield and test weight can be negatively affected.
 Oats are usually ready to swath when the panicle has turned yellow or brown, even as some stems still may show some green color and the least mature kernels have changed from green to cream.